searxng/searxng/docs/admin/installation-switch2ng.rst

 to see if there are some left overs.
 In this example there exists a *old* ``/etc/searx/settings.yml``::

-   $ sudo -H ./utils/searx.sh install check
+   $ sudo -H ./utils/searxng.sh instance check

    ============================
    SearXNG (check installation)